 - Mushy Veggies- some veggies become "Mushy" quickly- particularly bell peppers, sliced cucumbers, and tomatoes- putting them in the salad at the start results in wilted greens and slimy salad by midweek.

 One of my most dearly loved "Gadgets" is a Vacuum Sealer.
 It has saved me Thousands of dollars over the last 15 years.
-Here's how
+Here's how it "saves" our weekly produce:

 Each week I cut up our salad vegetables and place them individually in canning jars.
 Fill each jar with your individual salad ingredients and then use the jar sealer attachment to remove the air from the jars.
 At mealtimes, simply pop the tops of the jars and let every fix their salads as they prefer them.
 At the end of the meal, reseal the jars and put them in the fridge.
 This takes less than 5 minutes to complete, but the vegetables remain fresh all week long, (if they last that long!).